 If you want more support in building your online course and community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!

-Mighty Networks is an all-in-one course and community builder.
-And it's comprehensive, giving you all the things LearnDash does and more.
+Mighty Networks is a cultural software platform that brings together content, courses, community, and commerce.
+And it's comprehensive, giving you all the features LearnDash has and more.

 And unlike LearnDash, which requires a different plugin for monetizing and selling your course, Mighty Networks gives you the power to sell your course in currencies from around the world and to bundle course and community together if you want.

 Kajabi is another course platform that gives you a lot of the same features as LearnDash.
 It has an integrated LMS that works well for building courses, you can add videos (posted on the third-party site, Wistia), quizzes, and you can deliver content in different ways (e.g. dripped).